 Segmentation techniques are powerful means for defining the spatial dependencies among the pixels and for finding the homogeneous regions in an image (Gonzalez and Woods, 2002).
 Among the various methods of segmentation, the hierarchical segmentation method is state-of-the-art for hyperspectral image analysis (Tilton, 2003).
-It successfully integrates the spatial and spectral information in a two-step procedure.
-In the first step, the homogenous and distinct areas are segmented at their maximum details, and then, by grouping the spectrally similar but spatially disjointed regions, larger and more uniform objects are created.
 An alternative way in order to improve the accuracy of segmentation is performing a marker-based technique (Gonzalez and Woods, 2002; Soille, 2003).
 In this approach for each spatial object of the image, one or several pixels are selected as seed or marker.
 The selected markers then grow and create a unique region in the segmentation map.
-Marker-based segmentation considerably decreases the oversegmentation, and as a result, leads to more reliable accuracies (Soille, 2003).
+Marker-based segmentation considerably decreases the over-segmentation, and as a result, leads to more reliable accuracies (Soille, 2003).